interactive3dgraphicscourse-uniud-2019/product-configuration-2019-iuri-lenzi/readme.md

 <em>Once a component is inspected a second scene will appear</em></div>

-Under the inspected components 2 or more cubes with different materials will appear; click on a cube in order to change the inspected object material (the update is persistent an will affect also the main view once the inspecto scene will be closed with the "`X`" icon)
+Under the inspected components 2 or more cubes with different materials will appear; click on a cube in order to change the inspected object material (the update is persistent and will affect also the main view once the inspector scene will be closed with the "`X`" icon)

 <br/><br/>